Label305/Auja/documentation/json_representation.md

     }
 }
 ```

 It has a format value, which determines how the date is shown to the user.
+This is optional.
+If no format is set it will fall back to displaying the date in `YYYY-MM-DD` format.

 format | `string` | Display format